nain415/td2/README.md

 I've chosen SQLite3 because it's light weight, and my data doesn't need future updates for this one-off analysis.
 A 2015 presentation on SQLite by Dr. Richard Hipp is inspirational for this choice.
 Otherwise, I'd have probably set up a PostgreSQL server, and ran a cron job for pulling data each day.
 I'll reserve that for another time, because my objective here is primarily to display my competency in SQL.

 ##### Designing the Schema
-Designing this database has been an illuminating task, because I need to consider making it both simple and efficient.
+The storage needs to be designed with considerations for both simplicity and efficiency.
 Simplicity is a concern because analyses on a needlessly complicated database will prove cumbersome.
 Efficiency is a concern because some of the tables in here contain hundreds of thousands of records.

 <p align="center">
 <img src=https://user-images.githubusercontent.com/78244259/183784327-d59589e8-f450-4ed3-b1f2-a70e787a96dc.png>